Canon 800D vs Sony RX100 IV

 It is notable that the 800D has a hotshoe, while the RX100 IV does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The 800D is a recent model that features in the current product line-up of Canon.
-In contrast, the RX100 IV has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 IV.
+Both the 800D and the RX100 IV have been discontinued, but can regularly be found used on eBay.
+The RX100 IV was replaced by the Sony RX100 IV, while the 800D was followed by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 800D or the Sony RX100 IV – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.